meshtastic/firmware/docs/radio-settings.md

 ### Custom Settings

-Other settings can be set by using the Python API.
+You may want to select other channels for your usage.
+The other settings can be set by using the Python API.

 > meshtastic --set spread_factor 10 --set coding_rate 8 --bandwidth 125